kundajelab/atlas_resources/README.md

 git clone https://github.com/kundajelab/dragonn_benchmark_data.git

 # cd to examples dir, adjust DATA and WORK dirs, and run the script
-# produces a set of h5 files, altogether is ~8GB
+# produces a set of h5 files, altogether is ~8GB, takes about 8 min with 24 threads
 source preprocess.bash
 ```